Hesam-Nejati/STCC-Middleware/README.md

 # STCC-Enabled Cassandra Benchmark Suite

 This repository provides a structured environment for evaluating and comparing the **Strict Timed Causal Consistency (STCC)** model against Cassandra's default consistency levels (`ALL`, `QUORUM`, `ONE`).
-It includes STCC middleware logic, custom YCSB integration, and default consistency runners to benchmark performance, consistency, and scalability.
+It includes STCC middleware logic, custom YCSB integration, and default consistency runners to benchmark performance, consistency, energy, and scalability.

 ---